At a glance

 Features of Zurich’s political risk coverage include an ability to extend terms up to 15 years, capacity of up to $150m per transaction and the option to take out multi-country and global programmes.

-To find out more about how you can help your customers address political risk, please contact your Zurich Account Executive.
+To find out more about how you can help your customers identify and manage political risk, please speak with your local Zurich contact.